 Once you’re happy with your new rule and have set up both a Trigger and an Action, it is now time to enable it so that it’s up and running!

-If you want the rule to go into effect immediately, click the Save and Enable button.
+If you want the rule to go into effect immediately, enable the rule before saving.
 If you don’t want to enable your rule just yet, simply click Save.

 Note: Automations will not run unless they are enabled.